The Wonderful World of Emotions!

 - The problem of quantity (not realizing that it is completely normal for emotions to arise in pairs, groups, or clusters)

-In this excerpt from my new book The Art of Empathy (Sounds True, October 2013), let’s look at the problem of valencing.
+In this excerpt from my new book The Art of Empathy, let’s look at the problem of valencing.

 Valencing is a way to separate things into specific categories, and emotions are valenced in two ways: they’re categorized as either positive or negative, or they’re framed as either pro-social or anti-social.
 So instead of being viewed as a constellation of important, action-requiring programs that are reliable parts of your cognitive abilities, emotions are separated into categories that have come to mean good versus bad, wanted versus unwanted, or nice versus mean.